 With my shop, I've come to know the people in my neighborhood.
 Some are my regular customers who are like my siblings.
 They've become part of my extended family.
 They are the source of gossip and entertainment.
 Sometimes I help them with their homework.

 My shop is a also a makeshift day care center.
 Some parents or guardians leave the kids in my shop to play games while they are busy or away.

 There are customers that I like and hate.
 I consider the loyal ones the best.
 Customers who always say thank you make me smile.
 I'm also flattered when some praise how clean my shop is and how fast its Internet connection.
 I resent those who are nagmamagaling and show-off.
 For those annoy me, as much as possible, I apply maximum tolerance to them.
 I have to bear with these kind of customers who are testing my patience.

-I am also getting used to customers referring USB drive/disk, or thumb drive/disk, or flash drive/disk as USB.
-I just remembered the term ma-traffic instead of slow traffic we Filipinos often use as an excuse for late arrival on appointment.
+I am also getting used to customers refer USB drive/disk, or thumb drive/disk, or flash drive/disk as "USB" only.
+I just remembered the term ma-traffic (read: ma-movement of vehicles?) instead of "slow traffic" we Filipinos often use as an excuse for late arrival on appointment.

 Because I own the shop, I can impose set of rules to my customers.
 There's no viewing, uploading, downloading of pornographic materials.
 There's no smoking and drinking.
 I don't allow students to cut classes.
 Cursing or trash talk is prohibited.
 And the most important of all the rules is no pay, no rent.

 Since I'm the boss and the sole employee (I'm also the technician, bantay and janitor), I can announce a self-declared holiday.
 I don't have a regular working hours.
 I can undergo undertime or overtime.
 Nobody will scold me for opening late.
 But no work means no income, so I have to discipline myself.